Culver Community Middle/High School

-Culver Community High School is a four-year comprehensive public high school in Culver, Indiana.
+Culver Community Middle/High School is a comprehensive, public secondary school in Culver, Indiana, United States.
 It is fully accredited by the Indiana Department of Education and the North Central Association Commission on Accreditation and School Improvement.
-The high school is part of the Culver Community Schools Corporation, along with one middle school and one elementary school.
+The school is part of the Culver Community Schools Corporation, along with one elementary school.

 About

 Culver Community is a school corporation in Indiana that serves students from four townships in four different counties; Aubbeenaubbee Township in Fulton County, North Bend Township in Starke County, Tippecanoe Township in Pulaski County and Union Township in Marshall County.
 The building was opened in 1968, when these four townships consolidated into the current system.

-Culver Community High School offers a full academic program, along with a vocational program.
-C.C.H.S. also offers extra-curricular activities, including eighteen clubs and twenty-one teams in ten sports.
+Culver Community Middle/High School offers a full academic program, along with a vocational program.
+It also offers extra-curricular activities, including 18 clubs and 21 teams in 10 sports.

 In addition to a principal an assistant principal and an athletic director, the staff includes one counselor, two technology personnel, and twenty-four teachers.
-Another twenty-two people make up their office staff, instructional assistants, cooks, and custodians.
+Another 22 people make up their office staff, instructional assistants, cooks, and custodians.